 What sets SeeVolution apart most of all is being able to track visitor’s behaviour in real time.
 This isn’t just a gimmick.
 In fact, it’s incredibly handy when you first launch a new feature or promotion on your site.

-There’s also a specific image and link tracker tool, to see which visual assets on your site attract the most attention.
-As such, this is the perfect tools for developers seeking to optimise their sites.
+There’s also a specific image and link tracker tool to see which visual assets on your site attract the most attention.
+As such, this is the perfect tool for developers seeking to optimize their sites.

 Heatmap Tools: Final Thoughts